burbilog/df-zerofill/README.md

 Create a user (let's say zerouser) and add this script to crontab in your VM for each filesystem (directories must reside in certain filesystems).
-If you have two filesystems with /tmp in root fs and /home in separate partition, add following lines and make sure they complete before your backup routine:
+If you have two filesystems with /tmp in root fs and /home in separate partition, add following lines to /etc/crontab and make sure they complete before your backup routine:

 ~~~
 0 0 * * * zerouser /path/to/script/df-zerofill.sh -d /tmp